Loading...

 No, there are toilets at the runHub and each aid station to use.
 If you must go to the toilet on course, leave your run pack on the side of the track so sweepers do not leave you behind, dig a 15cm deep hole and fully bury, or carry out all waste.

-Water, electrolytes, fruit, lollies, salty snacks, toilets, first aid, sunscreen, phone charging, drop bags if required (Myrtle Forest and Cathedral only), and of course, friendly volunteers!
+Water, electrolytes, fruit, lollies, salty snacks, toilets, first aid, sunscreen, phone charging, sanitary products, toilets and drop bags if required (Myrtle Forest and Cathedral only), and of course, friendly volunteers!

 Yes, please see logistics section on this page.